nzp/seventweets/README.md

 *  `GET /search`

     Search locally or across the network depending on the `all` parameter.

     Query string parameters: `content`, `created_from`, `created_to`, `all`
     Returns: `[{"id": 1, "name": "zeljko", "tweet": "this is tweet"}, ...]`
     Status code: 200

+*  `POST /join_network`

+    Initiate joining the network if not already in.

+    Request body: `{"name": "...", "address:": "..."}`